m-a-x-e-d/falco-opensearch-poc/README.md

     OPENSEARCH_HOST=https://opensearch-node:9200
     DASHBOARDS_HOST=http://opensearch-dashboards:5601
    ```
-* If you are lazy just do:
+* If you are in a rush just do:
    ```bash
    cp env.sample .env
    ```